 It is easy to see why: for them, life was still better than it had been before!
 Does anybody in Eastern Europe today under 30 remember that not so long ago toilet paper was a luxury in the former communist countries?
 I guess my generation is the last one to remember this, and when we are gone it will be entirely forgotten.
 People born after 1989 will say in bewilderment: there was no toilet paper before?
 But that is simply impossible!
 How could you live without it?

 Now, we have got used to it all – but we have also developed a taste for much, much more.
 This makes us unhappy, because the desire to have “much more” is likely to be suspended for a while in the lucky and less lucky countries, in the second and third class compositions alike.
 In this, it seems, we are all pretty equal.
 So, even if the “new” Europeans did, for a few years, resist the prevailing gloom and doom in the West, they are giving in to it now.

 Yes, before 2008 there was the hope of bridging the gap between East and West more quickly because there were more means and motivation.
 Now, when the entire train seems to be slowing down, there is less and less of a chance for those at the back.
 Democracy has its weaknesses; capitalism is in crisis.
 But what could be the alternative?
 Dropping out?
 Turning towards other neighbours eastwards?

 I think that the former communist countries now in the EU or on its threshold, should remind themselves more often of what life was like for them just 20 years ago.

-Considering its recent experience of war, peace and security should be more important for Croatia than the expected economic gains.
+For Croatia, considering the recent experience of war, peace and security should be more important than the expected economic gains.